|External Dimensions||24.45x 6.95 m|

 Careful consideration has been taken in providing an attractive new dwelling with a sympathetic, rural, yet modern appearance.
 It was designed to reflect the distinctly residential vernacular, that is typical of epitomised by the predominant presence of large Cotswold stone dwellings in the area.
 The design looks to distance itself slightly from this strong residential character and aims to align itself with a more agricultural appearance in the form of a stone-gabled long barn.

-The building has a simple two-story linear form, with a small flat roofed extension to the north east aligning with the detached garage.
+The longhouse has a simple two-story linear form, with a small flat roofed extension to the north east aligning with the detached garage.
 The use of traditional materials that are prominent within nearby properties, as well as the simple form of the dwelling, enable it to be situated comfortably within its setting, whilst reinforcing its subservient position relative to the adjacent, listed properties.

 Stone clads the two gables, the southern elevations of the garage and two panels on the south-western elevation either side of the central glazed double-height dining hall.
 This contrasts with vertical timber cladding, metalwork and powder coated trip-glazed windows.
-All materials within the built fabric of the house, including the high performance wood shaving insulation are 100% biodegradable, enabling the highest standards of sustainability and energy efficiency within the building.
+All materials within the built fabric of the country house, including the high performance wood shaving insulation are 100% biodegradable, enabling the highest standards of sustainability and energy efficiency within the building.

 The main pitched roof is finished in natural slate, while the two areas of flat roof are an extensive green roof which offers opportunities for improved bio-diversity on the site as well as having an attractive natural appearance.